Jamie Shreve, 72; no service

 The family would like to thank the staff of Carolina East Surgery Center and the anesthesia department.

-Arrangements are by Munden Funeral Home & Crematory, Morehead City.
+Arrangements are by Munden Funeral Home & Crematory of Morehead City.
 Family and friends are welcome to submit online condolences at www. mundenfuneralhome.net.

 (Paid obituary)